 The frustrating part of it is that there are several long stretches of this trail that are truly amazing.
 Around the middle of the trail is a very large mountain meadow that is very picturesque.
 The trail grade here is mellow and the flow is great in either direction and especially downhill.
 Beyond the meadow, however, get ready for more steep grades and big rocks.
 Again near the top, the grade mellows and the riding is great.

 This trail can be used to access the summit of the mountain, where spectacular views await.
 Near the top is an intersection with the summit spur, Crosier Mountain Summit Trail (#931-1)

 This trail doesn't see a whole lot of traffic, which is another part of the allure.
 The most traffic it gets is from pedestrians, and rightfully so.
-It's a great trail to run and hike on, not so great for biking all in all.
+It's a great trail to run and hike on, tougher for those on two wheels.